ahmedriaz9908/discord-watcher-bot/README.md

 - !mute @someone [optional: time] - mute someone.
 Time has to be parsed as a certain amount of days [d], hours [h], minutes [m]
 example: !mute @spammer 3d 6h 2m - will mute someone for 3 days, 6 hours, 2 minutes
 - !unmute @someone - unmute someone

+- !purge [amount] [optional: @user or user id] -  delete a certain amount of messages from a channel, or all the messages sent from that user in that amount.
+Example: `!purge 20 @someone`